 In celebration of its fresh makeover, Twenty Twenty Two, the vibrant music and art venue in Manchester, embarked on an exciting venture: an exhibition dedicated to Ping Pong-inspired design, art, and illustration.

 Lazerian received a special invitation to craft an inventive creation, staying true to its distinctive sculptural approach, provided it remained tethered to the Ping Pong theme.
 These sculptures were tasked with not only embodying the essence of Ping Pong but also encapsulating the contemporary world we inhabit.

 The primary objective of this exhibition was to spotlight meticulously chosen creative talents, demonstrating how Ping Pong-related artistry seamlessly integrates into our daily lives.

 The art of ping pong

-Representing the social side to the sport.
-It was also the first 3D computer graphic item which brings us into today’s 3D digital computer age.
+The teapot, in this context, not only symbolizes the social dimension of the sport but also holds the distinction of being the first 3D computer graphic object, ushering us into the realm of today’s 3D digital computer age.